-Dorje Drolo, the ecstatic form of Padmasambhava, stands on a lion and holds a vajra or thunderbolt in each hand.
+Dorje Drolo, the ecstatic form of Padmasambhava, stands on a tiger and holds a vajra and a kila.

-labelled as Guru Dragmar, but in fact Guru Dragpur, a wrathful form of Padmasambhava, half man-half dagger with garuda wings, an elephant hide and a human one on his back, a garland of severed heads round his neck, a makara head worn like a belt.
+Guru Dragmar/Guru Dragpur, a wrathful form of Padmasambhava, half man-half dagger with garuda wings, an elephant hide and a human one on his back, a garland of severed heads round his neck, a makara head worn like a belt.
 He holds a vajra and a scorpion, his hair and the halo behind him are like flames.

 This wratfhul form of Padmasambhava, known as Guru Dragpo, has two fangs and three eyes and also holds a vajra and a scorpion.
 He wears a garland of severed heads around his body and, like most wrathful gods, he tramples the enemies of the faith.